ethanp/programming/Notes/Java Notes.md

 1. Introduces its own type parameters
 2. The type parameter's scope is limited to the method
-3. Method could be static or non-static or class constructor
+3. Method could be static, non-static, *or* class constructor
 4. Syntax: appears inside angle brackets in the method declaration before the return type